 We learn about the life cycle of a hen and other animals that come from eggs.

 It is a bit confusing to learn that not all animals come from eggs; some do and some don't.

-We learn the song 'The Animal Jamboree' to find out about animal babies on the farm.
+We learn the song 'The Animal Jamboree' to find out about mothers and their young on the farm.

 https://www.youtube.com/watch?v=x8tHwQ9Qwzk Try the link at home.

 We listen to the story of 'The Farmers Life for Me.'
-We make a talk map to help us to learn about the farmer's day and how he looks after the animals.
+We make a story map to help us to learn about the farmer's day and how he looks after the animals.

 The best way to learn about what happens on the farm is to visit one so all Reception children go to Bocketts Farm.
 It is a super exciting day!